 Greenville, SC 29613

 Ease the transition into your first year by participating in our living and learning community.
 Engaged Living is one of the best ways to enhance your educational experience at Furman and become a thriving and involved student on campus.
-Learn more about the Engaged Living program and how to complete your application.
+Learn more about the Engaged Living program.

 The Earle Student Health Center requires several tasks be completed in order remain compliant while a student at Furman.
-All students need to create a MyChart account and then complete the requested health and immunization questionnaire by July 1.
+Click here to learn more about creating your MyChart account and completing the health and immunization questionnaire.
+The deadline for completing these tasks is June 15.

 Chinese Placement Exam